6 Things You Didn’t Know About Fruits

 Cucumbers Belong to the Fruits Domain

-Cucumbers are technically fruits, not vegetables.
+Cucumbers technically belong to the fruits domain; not vegetables’.
 Let’s see why.

 What is a Fruit?